 1. Enjoy the great outdoors at Stone Mountain

 Stone Mountain is one of Georgia’s most recognizable landmarks, and its proximity to Atlanta makes it a great choice for downtown teams looking for an outdoor getaway.
 There’s a lot more to this location than the mountain itself, with activities ranging from Segway tours to canoeing and paddleboarding to electric mountain biking.

 You can also choose from facilitated team-building activities, such as trivia challenges and a scavenger hunt, which includes a trip to the top of the mountain to enjoy the view.
 For an easy day trip not far from the city, the convenience of this location can’t be beat.

-2. Book an exclusive event venue on Peerspace
+2. Book a unique event venue on Peerspace

 Prepackaged retreats are great, but sometimes you just want the freedom to do your own thing.
-Peerspace makes that easy by offering customizable location rentals in the Atlanta area.
-Take a look at the listings and rent an unconventional venue for your team.
-You’ll find a historic mansion in Kirkwood, as well as an eclectic warehouse space in the West End.
+Peerspace makes that easy by offering customizable venue rentals in the Atlanta area.
+Take a look at the listings, easily available to rent directly from local hosts, and book an unconventional venue for your team.
+You’ll find spaces like this historic mansion in Kirkwood, as well this eclectic warehouse space in the West End.

 Since these locations are offered by local hosts, you’ll find personalized touches that you won’t find at more corporate venues.
 Ask your host for customized catering recommendations, or call up the Concierge service for an all-in-one package with A/V equipment and furniture rentals.

 3. Explore Georgia’s largest lake at Lake Lanier